While not without its grey areas, Andorra’s tax system is on the whole relatively straightforward.

 Capital Gains Tax

-Until recently, capital gains tax in Andorra amounted to exactly nothing.
-While that’s since changed, it is still well below that of many of its European counterparts.
+Until recently, Andorra was one of the few countries with no capital gains tax.
+Though that has since changed, it is still well below that of many of its European counterparts.

 The amount isn’t set in stone, either.
 Investors can effectively reduce the capital gains tax owed from 15% (the upper end of the bracket) to zero by holding onto property and shares for longer and opting for minority shareholder status.